2012 TSL season

-The 2012 AFL Tasmania TSL premiership season is a current Australian Rules Football competition staged across Tasmania, Australian over eighteen roster rounds plus one Regional round and six finals series matches between 31 March and 22 September 2012.
+The 2012 AFL Tasmania TSL premiership season was an Australian rules football competition staged across Tasmania, Australia, over eighteen roster rounds plus one Regional round and six finals series matches, between 31 March and 22 September 2012.

 The League is known as the Wrest Point Tasmanian State League under a commercial naming-rights sponsorship agreement with Wrest Point Casino in Hobart and Federal Group.